-CHEOPS was launched on a Soyuz rocket operated by Arianespace from Europe's spaceport in Kourou on 18 December 2019 at 05:54 locatl time (08:54 GMT/UTC).
-It shared the rocket with the Italian Space Agency's Cosmo-SkyMed Second Generation satellite, together with three cubestas ( OPS-SAT, EyeSat and ANGELS).
-The satellites separated into their own orbits soon after ascent, with CHEOPS operating in a low-Earth orbit at an altitude of 700 km and a Local Time of the Ascending Node (LTAN) of 6 a.m At this altitude the orbital period of the satellite is just under 99 minutes.
+CHEOPS was launched on a Soyuz rocket operated by Arianespace from Europe's spaceport in Kourou on 18 December 2019 at 05:54 local time (08:54 GMT/UTC).
+It shared the rocket with the Italian Space Agency's Cosmo-SkyMed Second Generation satellite, together with three cubestas (OPS-SAT, EyeSat, and ANGELS).
+The satellites separated into their own orbits soon after ascent, with CHEOPS going into a low-Earth orbit at an altitude of 700 km and a Local Time of the Ascending Node (LTAN) of 6:00 At this altitude the orbital period of the satellite is just under 99 minutes.

 Both the CHEOPS Ground Segment (GS) and the CHEOPS operational concept reflect the fast-track and low-cost nature of the mission, and follow two basic principles: 1) maximum reuse of existing infrastructure and operational tools, 2) high levels of both on-board autonomy and automation in the operations, in order to minimize the required manpower.